felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 author expected me to memorize or not.
 If a sentence resonates with me, if I'd like to keep this sentence floating in my brain, that's the signal to highlight it.
+Often
-Often times I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that *I* connect with.
+I even take pride in highlighting a little detail that feels irrelevant in the scope of the whole book but that *I* connect with.
 Do not be scared by this freedom: follow your instinct.
 There is no test at the end. [^1]